 Free How to Paint a Picture of a Seagull Standing on the Beach

-Here is a free how to paint a picture worksheet of a seagull on the beach.
+Here is a free worksheet on how to paint a picture of a seagull on the beach.

 It is a simple picture and almost like a portrait.
 It is fun and not at all difficult.